gremble0/gline.nvim/README.md

 ---@field selected_buf integer
 ```

 The `:init()` method should do things you want to only be executed once, when doing initial setup.
-This could be things like setting some internal state, parsing some options, setting highlights, etc. The `:make()` method will be called every time the tabline is redrawn where the string it returns is added into the tab.
+This could be things like setting some internal state, parsing some options, setting highlights, etc. The `:make()` method will be called every time the tabline is redrawn where the string it returns is added to the tab.

 Here is a very simple example of how you can make a custom component and include it in your tabline
 ```lua